fDirham/TBPxTSE-Database-Demo/README.md

 This web app serves as a simple single page note taking app.
 Users can create notes by filling in a title, author, and content.
 All created notes are shown as a list on the left side of the screen.
 Users can like or delete notes and sort notes in the list by date or likes.

 This was created for the UCSD TSExTBP Databases Workshop on May 2021.
+Check out the "solutions" branch to see finished and filled in code.

 ### We assume that you:
 1. Have basic understanding of Javascript or are willing to learn.